Akrog/cinderlib/docs/topics/connections.rst

 3. Attaching the volume to the host using the data retrieved on step 2.

-If we are running *cinderlib* and doing the attach in the same host then all steps will be done in the same host, but in many cases you may want to manage the storage backend in one host and attach to another, in such cases steps 1 and 3 will happen in the host that needs the attach and step 2 on the node running *cinderlib*.
+If we are running *cinderlib* and doing the attach in the same host, then all steps will be done in the same host.
+But in many cases you may want to manage the storage backend in one host and attach a volume in another.
+In such cases, steps 1 and 3 will happen in the host that needs the attach and step 2 on the node running *cinderlib*.

-In *OpenStack* there is a connection library called *OS-Brick* that is used by *Cinder* and *Nova* (the compute component) to perform steps 1 and 3, but in *cinderlib* we are not currently using it directly and instead we are leveraging *Cinder*'s helper methods to do this for us.

-This adds an unnecessary dependency on specific *Cinder* code that will be removed in the future and also limits the usefulness of the library to abstract *OS-Brick* library usage from *cinderlib* users.
+Projects in *OpenStack* use the *OS-Brick* library to manage the attaching and detaching processes.
+Same thing happens in *cinderlib*.
+The only difference is that there are some connection types that are handled by the hypervisors in *OpenStack*, so we need some alternative code in *cinderlib* to manage them.

 *Connection* objects' most interesting attributes are:

-- `connected`: Boolean that reflects if the connection is complete
+- `connected`: Boolean that reflects if the connection is complete.

 - `volume`: The *Volume* to which this instance holds the connection information.

+- `protocol`: String with the connection protocol for this volume, ie: `iscsi`, `rbd`.

-- `connector`: Connection information from the host that is attaching.
+- `connector_info`: Dictionary with the connection information from the host that is attaching.
 Such as it's hostname, IP address, initiator name, etc.

-- `connection_info`: The connection information the host requires to do the attachment, such as IP address, target name, credentials, etc.
+- `conn_info`: Dictionary with the connection information the host requires to do the attachment, such as IP address, target name, credentials, etc.

-- `attach_info`: If we have done a local attachment this will hold all the attachment information.
+- `device`: If we have done a local attachment this will hold a dictionary with all the attachment information, such as the `path`, the `type`, the `scsi_wwn`, etc.

+- `path`: String with the path of the system device that has been created when the volume was attached.

 Local attach